Merp/MerpMod/README_PROG_MODE.md

 Entering and Exiting
 --------------------

-Initial Requirements:
-+Engine off
-+Clutch out
-+Brake out
-+Gas out
-+Defog Switch off

-1. Press the brake pedal.
-2. Fully press and depress the gas pedal three times.

-The CEL should now be flashing.

-To exit programming mode, press the clutch in.
+Programming mode is entered and exited using the test mode connector.
+It is recommended to wire a switch to the connectors.
+Connecting the leads enters programming mode and puts the car into test mode limp.
+Disconnecting the leads exits.
+This does not interfere with the OEM test mode.
+If the ECU is started with test mode connectors connected, it WILL NOT enter programming mode.

 Readout, Selection, and Adjustment
 ----------------------------------

 Programming mode uses the CEL light to read out the current menu item and the current value of the selected menu item.

-The current menu item is indicated by the count of SLOW flashes.
+With the defog switch OFF, programming mode is in 'menu selection mode'.
+Current menu item is displayed by the count of SLOW flashes.

-The current value is indicated by the count of FAST flashes.
+With the defog switch ON, programming mode is in 'value adjust mode'.
+Current selected menu item's VALUE is indicated by the count of FAST flashes.

-To select the next menu item, press the cruise control resume button.
+To select the next menu item or increment (+) the value, press the cruise control resume button.

-To select the previous menu item, press the cruise control resume button.
+To select the previous menu item or decrement (-) the value, press the cruise control resume button.

-To increase the value associated with the current menu item, press and depress the gas pedal.

-To decrease the value associated with the current menu item, press and depress the brake pedal.

 Menu Items
 ----------

 1. Map Switch (Intelligent / Sport / Sport Sharp)
+2. Map Blending Input Mode (Undefined, TGV Left, TGV Right)
-2. Map Blending (Map 1 / Map 2)
+3. Map Blending (Map 1 / Map 2)
-3. Launch Control Adjust
+4. Launch Control Adjust
-4. IAM Adjust
+5. IAM Adjust
-5. Valet Mode
+6. Valet Mode
-6. Hard Reset
+7. Hard Reset

 1. Map Switch
 ----------